 - Encourage eating lunch away from the desk

-Nearly everyone is familiar with stress eating, so it may not come as a surprise that stress can lead to obesity.
-Stress can cause biochemical reactions in the body that lead to craving unhealthy foods as well as increased appetite and fat storage.
-Stress also leads to a host of other issues such as sleep deprivation, stomach aches, headaches and low morale.
 All these issues, according to the American Institute of Stress, lead up to US businesses spending more than $300 billion annually.
-To reduce stress and raise moral companies such as Tough Mudders flex-from-home policy and Bowers + Kubota Consulting, a company well recognized for successful workplace satisfaction, offer flex time and paid time off instead of “sick leave” and encourages employees to use it to recharge.
-Employees at Bowers + Kubota can also earn an extra day of PTO for doing community service.
+Some companies offer flex time and paid time off instead of “sick leave” and encourage employees to use it to recharge.
 A fantastic resource for how to reduce stress at the workplace can be found at the Center for Disease Control and Prevention.

 Samples of what companies are doing to reduce stress at work include:

 - Unlimited vacation or generous paid time off (PTO)

 - Giving workers opportunities to participate in decisions affecting their jobs

 - Social activities at the workplace to foster community and connection

 - Clear definitions of employee roles and responsibilities

 Solving the weight-gain and obesity epidemic requires a comprehensive wellness program that addresses exercise, nutrition, and stress at the workplace.